-An extensive body of literature details climate changes in the Mediterranean region over the last two millennia (c.f.
-Lionello, P. (Ed.), 2012).
-Paleolimnological studies provide evidence that the Medieval Climatic Anomaly (MCA; 900-1300 CE) characterized warm and dry conditions over the Iberian Peninsula, while the Little Ice Age (LIA; 1300-1850 CE) brought opposite climate conditions, forced by interactions between the East Atlantic and North Atlantic Oscillation (Sanchez-Lopez et al. 2016).
+Long-term meteorological observations in the Mediterranean region allow access to 100 years of instrumental recordings of temperature, precipitation and pressure in most of the region.
+Moreover, natural archives as well as documentary information provide resources with which to make sensitive climate reconstructions (Luterbacher et al., 2012).
+An extensive body of literature details climate changes in the Mediterranean region over the last two millennia (Luterbacher et al., 2012).
+Paleolimnological studies provide evidence that the Medieval Climatic Anomaly (MCA; 900-1300 CE) characterized warm and dry conditions over the Iberian Peninsula, while the Little Ice Age (LIA; 1300-1850 CE) brought opposite climate conditions, forced by interactions between the East Atlantic and North Atlantic Oscillation (NAO; Sanchez-Lopez et al., 2016).
 In addition, Roberts et al. (2012) highlighted an intriguing spatial dipole NAO pattern between the western and eastern Mediterranean region, which brought antiphased warm (cool) and wet (dry) conditions during the MCA and LIA.
-The hydro-climate patterns revealed by previous investigations appear to have been forced not only by NAO, but other climate modes with non-stationary teleconnections across the region (Roberts et al. 2012).
-Significant decreases in spring diurnal temperature ranges (DTR) occurred throughout Turkey from 1929 to 1999 (Turkes & Sumer 2004).
-This decrease in spring DTRs was characterized by day-time temperatures that remained relatively constant while a significant increase in night-time temperatures were recorded over western Turkey and were concentrated around urbanized and rapidly-urbanizing cities.
-The historical context of this gradual warming trend in spring temperatures is unclear as the high-quality meteorological records in Turkey, which start in 1930s, are relatively short for understanding long-term climatic variability.
+The hydro-climate patterns revealed by previous investigations appear to have been forced not only by NAO but other climate modes with nonstationary teleconnections across the region (Roberts et al., 2012).